dentoir/conceptnet-java/README.md

 ## Installation

-The current status of the source code is an early beta release.
+The current status of the source code is a beta release.
 After further testing, the package will probably be made available via Maven and regular version numbering will start.

 The easiest installation method is downloading the jar file directly from the [InterTextueel](https://intertextueel.net/modeling-common-sense-with-conceptnet/) website.